 Staying on track is one of the most challenging tasks for people new to working from home.
 Your house is full of distractions that can take you away from your work at any time, negatively impacting your productivity.

 Try to stay away from any devices.
 It’s incredible how quickly you can become engrossed in them.
-Even the news on the television can rapidly snare your attention.
+Even the news on television can rapidly snare your attention.
 Similarly, any website you find yourself scrolling through, such as news sites and social media platforms should be avoided.

 Social media acts as one of the biggest distractions and that is precisely why you must use your phone only for important purposes throughout your workday.
 When you’re at work, log out of your social media accounts, so you’re less tempted to use them.
 You can either delete them from your web browser shortcuts or use a private or “incognito” browser to avoid auto-logging into social media pages.